 Breast Augmentation Sydney

 Women choose to undergo breast augmentation for a variety of reasons.
 Some wish to alter the size or shape of their breasts, while others seek to correct asymmetry or restore diminished volume due to weight loss or pregnancy.
-Implants come a broad range of sizes, shapes and materials to tailor the results to your body type and desired outcomes.
+Implants come in a broad range of sizes, shapes and materials to tailor the results to your body type and desired outcomes.
 Different incision techniques are also used to reduce visible scarring and further customise your new look.
 When handled by an experienced, qualified specialist plastic surgeon, breast augmentation is a safe surgery with long-lasting results and high patient satisfaction.

 A Word from Dr Liew